smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * The problem with trimming using PostGIS ST_INtersection is shown in this image of US county tiles at zoomlevel 7 in Florida:
     ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/Progress%20Reports/Screenshots/Florida2.png "US county tiles at zoomlevel 11 in Florida")
-	Note the bounding box has been merged into the tile; so whilst it is possible to remove the "at sea" portion of the bounding box, the landside portion effectively divides counties which will cause all sorts of problems to the front end;
+	Note the bounding box has been merged into the tile; so whilst it is possible to remove the "at sea" portion of the bounding box, the "landside" portion effectively divides counties which will cause all sorts of problems to the front end;
   * Added within optimisation: by excluding any tile bounding completely within the area;
   * Fix to insert any missing area ids if possible (i.e. have non empty geometry).
 This is caused by small areas, usually islands, being simplified out of existance at a lower zoomlevel;
   * Optimsed code to use older, simpler algorithm.
 Need to test index usage and add partitioning;
   * Tested to zoomlevel 11 in 2 1/2 hours;
+  * It would be possible to speed up the process by ~25% if zoomlevel 1 is assumed to contain one area;
   * Image of US county tiles at zoomlevel 11 in Florida:
     ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/Progress%20Reports/Screenshots/Florida4.png "US county tiles at zoomlevel 11 in Florida")
-	This clearly exhibits all the alogorithmic optimisations.
+	This clearly exhibits all the alogorithmic optimisations:
+	* No tiles where there is no landside
+	* No tiles where the area boundary is outsode of the tile

 #### 17th to 21st October